rancher/api-spec/specification.md

 "date"      | As a string, see [dates](#dates)
 "blob"      | Binary data, encoded as a string "boolean"   | Boolean
+"json"      | Arbitrary JSON-parseable string.
+You should feel bad about using this, but sometimes a field really isn't strongly-typed.

 Or a non-simple type: